mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 # Front Channel SLO

-While it has been and still is somewhat of an external feature, this release candidate improves the CAS front-channel single logout functionality.
+While it has been and still is somewhat of an experimental feature, this release candidate improves the CAS front-channel single logout functionality.
 CAS attempts to collect applications that are defined to use front-channel logout and will use a bit of fancy javascript to contact each endpoint to pass along the logout notification request.